Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-optional-chaining-to-the-rescue.md

 This, in return, will evaluate on the same criteria but then call an array value instead of an object.

-A third way of using optional chaining is to invoke functions but pass only if the object exists.
+A third way of using optional chaining is invoking functions but passing only if the object exists.

 Let's say our shippingAddress object has a function called `calculateShippingCost()`, and we want to invoke that, but as you saw, sometimes, we don't even have the shipping address object.